abhidesikan/madras-medley/content/book-reviews/bachelor-of-arts.md

 ---
 title: "The Bachelor of Arts by R.K.
-Narayan"
+Narayan - Review by Abhishek Desikan"
 date: 2017-10-28T19:05:32-08:00
 draft: false
 ---